lily-bel/Painterly-2DGS-For-Unity/README.md

 Add the Point Cloud Renderer runtime script to your .ply object and assign a shader to the component.

 ## Shader
 4 materials are included of the same shader.
+Options to add/remove wobbly effect, adjust exposure and texture size, and supports 2x2 atlas or single texture.
 - **2DGS** - This is an implementation of 2DGS using dithering instead of transparency.
 - **2DGS Fast** - A faster implementation of dithered 2DGS.
 Uses a faster dither falloff so the texture can be smaller while retaining similar coverage.
 - **2DGS Paint** - 2DGS with brushstrokes.
 Uses a 2x2 texture atlas to represent long/short/solid/faint splats with different brushstrokes.
 Mipmaps are forced to higher quality (first 3 are full res, then halves after).